-Khan's registrar and transfer agent is Equity Financial Trust Company, located at Suite 400, 200 University Avenue, Toronto, Ontario, M5H 4H1.
+Khan's registrar and transfer agent is TMX Equity Transfer Services (formerly Equity Financial Trust Company), located at Suite 300, 200 University Avenue, Toronto, Ontario, M5H 4H1.

 AUDIT COMMITTEE AND AUDITORS

 Audit Committee Charter

 The text of the charter (the "Charter") of the audit and finance committee (the "Audit Committee") of the Board is attached hereto as Exhibit "A".